ContextMapper/contextmapper.github.io/_docs/language-reference/responsibility-layers.md

 permalink: /docs/responsibility-layers/
 ---

-The Responsibility Layers pattern can be used on bounded contexts and aggregates to specify their responsibilities.
+The Responsibility Layers pattern from the ["blue book"](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) can be used on bounded contexts and aggregates to specify their responsibilities.

 ## Syntax
 The responsibilities can simply be defined with the keyword/attribute _responsibilities_ and a list of responsibilities (as strings):